getgrav/grav-theme-saturn/README.md

 * HTML5 and CSS3
 * Fully Responsive
-* Various templates for presenting your content
 * Menu
+* Feeds and Pagination support
-* Simple feature with background
+* Simple intro section with background
 * Styling for all basic page elements
 * Cross browser compatible
-* Support for TAGS
+* Support for tags
+* Based on Kube framework

 # Installation